JuliaKirpa/WebStudio/README.md

 # ClientBaseWEBStudio
 API for WEB Studio to keep a list of clients.
-DB - Postgesql, Apach server. +Docker
+DB - Postgesql, Gorilla router. +Docker